Bobby Briggs

-Bobby Briggs is a fictional main character in the television series Twin Peaks (1990–1991; 2017), created by Mark Frost and David Lynch.
-He appears in both seasons of the show, the 2017 revival series, as well as the prequel feature-length film Twin Peaks: Fire Walk with Me.
+Bobby Briggs is a fictional main character in the television series Twin Peaks (1990–1991; 2017) and the prequel film Twin Peaks: Fire Walk with Me (1992).
+He was created by series creators Mark Frost and David Lynch, and is portrayed in all his appearances by Dana Ashbrook.

-He is first introduced with a typical "jocky" stereotype, being a drug dealer and always looking for schemes to get money, but he becomes a deputy in the revival series.
+Bobby is first introduced with a typical "jocky" stereotype, being a drug dealer and always looking for schemes to get money, but he becomes a deputy in the revival series.
 His plotlines often revolve around him and Shelly Johnson, and his father Garland Briggs who dies between the second season and the revival series.